marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 ## MQTT Settings

-It's crutial that you have a valid mqtt configuration.
+It's crucial that you have a valid mqtt configuration.
 The Tibber Bridge must be able to send mqtt data somewhere.
 Otherwise it believes something is wrong and does not stay in your Wifi after you have performed the normal setup.
 Instead, it reverts to creating a Wifi access point.